moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 For displaying the certificate information we create a list of elements, adding a header on top.

-The following line using the `translate` filter indicates that the app will translate the `summaryofattempts` string id (here we could’ve used mustache translation but it is usually better to delegate the strings translations to the app).
+The following line using the `translate` filter indicates that the app will translate the `summaryofattempts` string id (here we could've used mustache translation but it is usually better to delegate the strings translations to the app).
 The string id has the following format:

 ```text
 plugin.{plugin-identifier}.{string-id}